-The Rockpile hill is located where the route makes a 90 degree turn and starts heading south where the junction of five major valleys about seven miles south of the DMZ.
+The Rockpile hill is located where the route makes a 90 degree turn and starts heading south where the junction of five major valleys about seven miles from the South of the DMZ.
 It was used by Marines as an observation post to find and track North.
 Vietnamese troops infiltrating into south Vietnam through the DMZ.

-Located on the West of the main DMZ zone, the brigde marked the beginning of Ho Chi Minh Trail.
+Located on the West of the main DMZ zone, the bridge marked the beginning of Ho Chi Minh Trail.
 During the war, this access point was hotly contested and fell many times.
-It was rebuilt in 2001 in order to trading with Laos via Lao Bao border gate.
+It was rebuilt in 2001 in order to trade with Laos via Lao Bao border gate.

 BEN HAI RIVER & HIEN LUONG BRIDGE

-Ben Hai River had to stand devided South and North Vietnam more than 20 years uninterrupted in the war against America.
+Ben Hai River had to stand divided between the South and the North of Viet Nam more than 20 years uninterrupted in the war against America.
 The river witnessed the national paint and became a symbol for Vietnamese soldier’s will and decisiveness.

-Hien Luong Bridge: “the brige of two paint”
+Hien Luong Bridge: “the bridge of two paint”